jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 Listen/watch the FLOSS podcast number 130 with the [VirtualBox Developers - http://twit.tv/floss/130](http://twit.tv/floss/130)

 * ~2:35 Who is Andy Hall and Achim Hasenmuller?
 * ~3:00 What is Simon Phipps relationship to the VirtualBox project?
 * ~4:45 What does VirtualBox do in Andy Hall's words?
 * ~6:30 What other company previously owned VirtualBox?
 * ~11:20 According to Simon, what is the definition of open core?
 * ~14:17 How does VirtualBox fit into Oracle's business model?
 * ~16:15 As of the time of the podcast (2010) how many downloads did VirtualBox have?
 * ~20:25 How does VirtualBox handle virtualized I/O?
 * ~22:40 What did Intel and AMD introduce to help ease virtualization in VirtualBox?
 * ~26:00 What two models of network card did VirtualBox choose to represent their virtual hardware and why?
 * ~27:40 What does VirtualBox almost get native performance on?
 * ~29:29 How does VirtualBox treat USB devices in Guest OSes?
 * ~31:00 What are 4 virtual networking modes in VirtualBox?
 * ~32:30 What is the difference between NAT and Bridged networking?
 * ~39:30 What Type of hypervisor is VirtualBox?
 * ~51:30 Why can't you virtualize Mac OSX on VirtualBox (as of 2014)?

 ### Lab

 You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
 Complete each install to disk.
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each desktop after logging in.

-+ Debian Based
+* Debian Based
-    - Ubuntu 18.04 Desktop edition
+  * Ubuntu 18.04 Desktop edition
-    - Ubuntu 16.04 Desktop Edition
+  * Lubuntu 18.04 Desktop edition
-    - Ubuntu 18.04 Server Edition
+  * Trisquel Linux
-    - Ubuntu 16.04 Server Edition
+  * Debian 10.x
-    - Linux Mint 18
+  * PureOS 8.x

-    - Lubuntu 18.04 Desktop edition
+* Red Hat Based
-    - Xubuntu 18.04 Desktop edition
+  * Fedora 30 - Workstation edition
-    - Trisquel Linux
+  * Centos 7.x - minimal install

-    - Debian 9.x
+* BSD based

-+ Red Hat Based
+  * OmniOS Community Edition

-    - Fedora 28 - Workstation edition
+* Other Linux
-    - Fedora Desktop XFCE Spin
+  * Alpine Linux
-    - Centos 7.x - minimal install
+  * MX Linux
-    - Oracle Linux 7 - (4GB download)
+  * Arch Linux

-+ BSD based
+  * Intel Clear Linux Desktop

-    - TrueOS (latest)
+* Network Based Install
-    - FreeBSD 11.x
+  * openSuse Tumbleweed

 ## Chapter 04

 ### Review Questions

 Linux Desktop and GUI